-Induction generators and non self commutating inverters are unable to generate power before they are connected to the utility system and therefore, there is no real synchronization required.
+Induction generators are unable to generate power before they are connected to the utility system and therefore, synchronization is not required.
 The induction generator may be used as a motor to accelerate the prime mover to operational speed.
-If the generator is to be brought up to speed using across the line starting from SaskPower's system, the maximum voltage drop during starting at the Point Of Delivery must be limited to 8% or less.
+If the generator is to be brought up to speed using 'across the line' starting from SaskPower's system, the maximum voltage drop during starting at the Point Of Delivery must be limited to 8% or less as per the Electric Service Requirements.
 This is assuming that the generator is started less frequently than once per day.
 For more frequent starts refer to the voltage variation limits set out in SaskPower's Electric Service Requirements.
-As an alternative to across the line starting, the generator may be closed onto the SaskPower system after it has been brought up to near synchronous speed using the prime mover.
-The voltage deviation that results from the connection of the generator to SaskPower's system using this starting technique must also meet the preceding limits.
+As an alternative to 'across the line' starting, the generator may be closed onto the SaskPower system after it has been brought up to near synchronous speed using the prime mover.
+The voltage deviation that results from the connection of the generator to SaskPower's system using this starting technique must also meet the limits defined by the Electric Service Requirements.